joshuacoles/recipe-manager/README.md

 - Whisper on the video audio for more clear instructions.
   - Include transcription as raw block as well as feed into the LLM.

+## Todo Before Deployment

+- Fix model calling
+- Allow for whisper.cpp
+  - Probably want to make a service running on `beachhead` for this